pshchelo/edgetension/doc/edgetension-doc.rst

 - Open image file - opens and immediately analyses the image with settings found on parameters panel.
-- Open pores data file - opens a text data file previousely saved by pores.py or wxpores.py
+- Open pores data file - opens a text data file previously saved by pores.py
-- Save pores data file - saves a text data file for later reference/analysis, coompatible with files saved by pores.py and old MATLAB procedure.
+- Save pores data file - saves a text data file for later reference/analysis, compatible with files saved by pores.py and old MATLAB procedure.
-- Show found pores - opens an extra window where position of pore edges found is visualized overlayed on image being analysed.
+- Show found pores - opens an extra window where position of pore edges found is visualized overlayed on image being analyzed.

 Parameters panel can set following parameters:

 - Take every - take every n-th frame for calculations.
-1 means all frames are analysed, 2 means every other frame and so on.
+1 means all frames are analyzed, 2 means every other frame and so on.
 - Radius - radius of the vesicle after poration in micrometers.
 Currently clipped at 200 micrometers, which is a quite unrealistically huge vesicle.
 - Speed - speed of image acquisition in frames per second.
 Currently clipped